larsensong/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 The goal here is to make sure you understand how an array of array is stored in memory.
 💬 Quote : William R. Alger: The line of life is a ragged diagonal between duty and desire.

+8. Double pointer, double fun
+File : 100-set_string.c
+Required : A function that sets the value of a pointer to a char.